-Scoliosis Surgery Cost: Scoliosis Spinal Fusion Surgery and Alternatives
+How Much Does Scoliosis Surgery Cost?
+The Cost of Spinal Fusion Surgery and Alternatives

 Scoliosis correction surgery has increased in frequency over the last two decades with the most common reason for scoliosis surgical recommendation being adolescent idiopathic scoliosis 3.
 As you would imagine, the scoliosis operation cost, or scoliosis surgery cost can be significant.
 But does the cost balance the benefit?
 How much does a surgery for scoliosis cost?
 Here we discuss the cost of surgery for scoliosis, how it has changed over time, the costs of conservative non-surgical treatment, and how these compare.

 Surgical treatment for idiopathic scoliosis has traditionally consisted of some degree of spinal fusion surgery with more recent advances in minimally invasive surgical techniques including options such as vertebral tethering.
 While recent scientific studies have proven bracing as an effective treatment for idiopathic scoliosis, previously many doctors moved away from bracing opting for the now outdated concept of “watch and wait” until the scoliosis worsened to the point of requiring scoliosis correction surgery; in part due to a lack of scientific studies on modern braces, difficulties with compliance (patients wearing their braces), lead surgeons recommending surgery, and other factors.